Ondkloss/norkart-renovasjon-to-google-calendar/README.md

 This small piece of software does the following:

 1. Taps into Geonorge to find municipality number based on municipality name
-2. Taps into a Norkart Renovasjon API to fetch your yeary renovation schedule in a PDF file
+2. Taps into a Norkart Renovasjon API to fetch your yealy renovation schedule in a PDF file
 3. Parses and processes the PDF into a CSV format
 4. Creates events in Google Calendar based on the dates in your renovation schedule with an email reminder